EyeMulator: Improving Code Language Models by Mimicking Human Visual Attention: Related Work

 \subsection{Human-centered AI for Software Engineering}

-Human-centered AI for software engineering integrates cognitive insights, like eye movements, to improve AI models' effectiveness and alignment with developer workflows~\cite{abrahãoSoftwareEngineeringHumans2025,capel2023human,usmani2023human,xu2023transitioning}.
-Eye-tracking has historically provided critical insights into how programmers comprehend code and manage cognitive load~\cite{sharafi_practical_2020, sharafi_systematic_2015, grabinger_on_eye_2024, sharafi_eye-tracking_2015}.
-For example, using gaze data to identify key code segments developers focus on has been shown to improve automated summarization tools~\cite{bansal2023towards, Improving2014Rodeghero} and offers a broader understanding of developer attention~\cite{sharafi_systematic_2015}.
-Recent work deepens this integration by aligning human attention patterns with neural model mechanisms.
-Correlating human attention captured via mouse interactions with neural copy-attention has led to improved performance in code summarization~\cite{paltenghiThinkingDeveloperComparing2021}.
-Further advancements include training predictive models on human gaze data to boost summarization accuracy~\cite{bansal2023modeling} and incorporating gaze patterns directly into transformer self-attention mechanisms, which has demonstrated substantial performance improvements~\cite{zhang2024eyetrans}.
-This line of research is also expanding into new contexts like program repair, showing how leveraging developer behaviors can better guide AI-driven tools~\cite{huberWhereLookWhen2023}.
-Compared to existing human‑centered AI approaches, \TheName{} distills gaze artifacts into modular, task‑agnostic priors that can be injected into any pre‑trained model without changing its architecture or requiring retraining.
-This design preserves sample efficiency and seamlessly integrates with diverse transformer workflows, distinguishing \TheName{} from methods that demand full model re‑engineering for each task.
+Human-centered AI integrates cognitive insights to align models with developer workflows~\cite{abrahãoSoftwareEngineeringHumans2025,zhang2025enhancing,karas2024tale,li2024machines}.
+Eye-tracking has historically illuminated how programmers manage cognitive load~\cite{sharafi_practical_2020, sharafi_systematic_2015, grabinger_on_eye_2024, sharafi_eye-tracking_2015}, identifying key segments to improve automated summarization~\cite{bansal2023towards, Improving2014Rodeghero, sharafi_systematic_2015}.
+Recent work deepens this integration by correlating mouse interactions with neural attention~\cite{paltenghiThinkingDeveloperComparing2021}, training predictive gaze models~\cite{bansal2023modeling}, and incorporating gaze into transformer architectures~\cite{zhang2024eyetrans} or program repair~\cite{huberWhereLookWhen2023}.
+Unlike these approaches, \TheName{} distills gaze artifacts into modular, task-agnostic priors that can be injected into any pre-trained model without architectural changes, preserving sample efficiency.